 Roofers and contractors widely agree that the colors of your roofing and siding should be contrasting.
 Lighter shades of siding look amazing when paired with a darker-colored roof, while dark roofs with lighter sidings also make for an eye-catching combination.

-But if there’s not much detail on your home, like ornaments or architectural designs, you may want to match the colors instead – such as using warm tones like tan, brown, or beiges for both the roof and siding if you have a brick red or rusty tan type of hue on top.
+But if there’s not much detail on your home, like ornaments or architectural designs, you may want to match the colors instead.
+For example, use warm tones like tan, brown, or beiges for both the roof and siding if you have a brick red or rusty tan type of hue on top.

 2. The style of your home